GenericMappingTools/GMT.jl/docs/src/lines.md

 - **G** or *markerfacecolor* or *mc* or *fill*\
    Select color or pattern for filling of polygons [Default is no fill].
-Note that plot will search for *fill* and *pen* settings in all the segment headers (when passing a GMTdaset or file of a multi-segment dataset) and let any values thus found over-ride the command line settings (but those must provided in the terse GMT syntax).
+Note that plot will search for *fill* and *pen* settings in all the segment headers (when passing a GMTdaset or file of a multi-segment dataset) and let any values thus found over-ride the command line settings (but those must be provided in the terse GMT syntax).
 See [Setting color](@ref) for extend color selection (including colormap generation).

 - **W** or *pen=pen*\